-In 2018 we established a dedicated procurement function for the NCIs, developed and rolled out a new procurement policy, developed template documents and standardised processes to ensure a good practice procurement approach is adopted and reviewed our supplier onboarding process.
+The NCIs have a dedicated procurement function, supported by a procurement policy, template documents and standardised processes, to ensure a good practice procurement approach.

-During 2019 as part of our ongoing efforts to monitor and reduce the risk of slavery and human trafficking occurring within our organisation and supply chain, we adopted the following due diligence procedures:
+As part of our ongoing efforts to monitor and reduce the risk of slavery and human trafficking occurring within our organisation and supply chain, we have adopted the following due diligence procedures:

-- We strive to reduce the risk by undertaking due diligence on our suppliers prior to their appointment and approval through our procurement process. - Mitigate risk by undertaking reviews with our key supply chain partners on a regular basis to ensure that continued compliance can be achieved. - Ensure that all new key contracts with our suppliers reflect agreement and compliance with this act; and - Take appropriate investigation and reporting steps if we suspect any evidence of slavery or human trafficking has occurred in our supply chain.
+- Undertake due diligence on our suppliers prior to their appointment and approval through our procurement and supplier onboarding process. - Undertake risk based reviews with key supply chain partners on a regular basis to ensure continued compliance with our policies and requirements. - Ensure that all new key contracts with our suppliers reflect agreement and compliance with our Modern Slavery policy and Supplier Code of Conduct; and - Take appropriate investigation and reporting steps if we suspect, or are alerted to, any evidence of slavery or human trafficking occurring across our supply chain.